 Intel Corporation is an American multinational corporation and technology company headquartered in Santa Clara, California, in Silicon Valley.
 It is the world's largest semiconductor chip manufacturer by revenue, and is the developer of the x86 series of microprocessors, the processors found in most personal computers.
 Incorporated in Delaware, Intel ranked No. 45 in the 2020 Fortune 500 list of the largest United States corporations by total revenue during nearly a decade, from 2007-2016 fiscal years.

 Intel supplies microprocessors for computer system manufacturers such as Lenovo, HP, and Dell.
 Intel also manufactures motherboard chipsets, network interface controllers and integrated circuits, flash memory, graphics chips, embedded processors and other devices related to communications and computing.

 Intel Corporation was founded on July 18, 1968 by semiconductor pioneers Gordon Moore and Robert Noyce, and the executive leadership and vision of Andrew Grove.
 The company's name was conceived as portmanteau of the words integrated and electronics, with co-founder Noyce having been a key inventor of the integrated circuit.
 The fact that "intel" is the term for intelligence information also made the name appropriate.
 Intel was an early developer of SRAM and DRAM memory chips, which represented the majority of its business until 1981.
 Although Intel created the world's first commercial microprocessor chip in 1971, it was not until the success of the personal computer that this became its primary business.

-Highest paying job titles at Intel include Software Engineer, Validation Engineer, and Design Engineer
+Highest paying job titles at Intel include Software Engineer, Validation Engineer, and Senior Software Development Engineer